aquietone/docs/aqobot/classes/rng.md

 # AQOBot Ranger

-The script provides support for Rangers level 110+.
+The script provides support for level 120 Rangers.

 ## Settings